sksamuel/scrimage/README.md

 Note: This can be disabled by setting `detectOrientation(false)` on the `ImmutableImage.loader()` instance.

 ### X11 Colors

-There is a full list of X11 defined colors in the X11Colorlist class.
-This can be imported `import X11Colorlist._` and used when you want to programatically specify colours, and gives more options than the standard 20 or so that are built into java.awt.Colo.
+There is a full list of [X11 defined colors](https://en.wikipedia.org/wiki/X11_color_names) in the `X11Colorlist` class.
+These can be used and converted to AWT `Color` when you need more than the defaults built into the JDK.

-### Migration from 1.4.x to 2.0.0

-The major difference in 2.0.0 is the way the outputting works.
-See the earlier input/output section on how to update your code to use the new writers.

-Changelist:
-* Changed output methods to use typeclass approach
-* Removal of Mutableimage and replacement of AsyncImage with ParImage
-* Introduction of "Pixel" abstraction for methods that operate directly on pixels
-* Addition of metadata
-* Addition of io packag
+For example,

+`val awt = X11Colorlist.MistyRose.awt()`

 ### Benchmarks